Demonstration Cohorts

 Impact

-When implemented, what potential impact will your solution have in addressing carbon and climate change, creating a more equitable and just energy system, and bolstering local communities, regional economics, and workforce development?
+What potential impact will your solution have in addressing carbon and climate change, creating a more equitable and just energy system, and bolstering the local community?

 Viability